Vet talks positively about her experience on Vets Now’s three-year residency programme

 At the heart of this is our emergency and critical care residency programme.

-It’s the only one of its kind in Scotland and over its three-year term vets work towards specialist status, being mentored by board-certified diplomates and referral clinicians, including Dan Lewis, Tobias Grave and Kerry Doolin.
+It’s the only one of its kind in Scotland and over its three-year term vets work towards specialist status, being mentored by board-certified diplomates and referral clinicians, including Dan Lewis and Kerry Doolin.

 We’ve just taken on two new residents in Glasgow who join established vet Neus Elias Santo-Domingo.
 Neus, 32, from Barcelona, embarked on our residency programme 18 months ago.
 Here she talks about the learning culture in the hospital and the incredible benefits the planned hospital expansion will bring.